christinezyang/christinezyang.github.io/bgm.md

 For 2 months before I joined, there was an issue with Analytics and it did not get any metrics from the site.
 It was frustrating to see inaccurate data on the sheet, but we made sure to keep that in mind when looking at the metrics.

+#### Documentation

-At the end of my internship, I created a concise document giving an overview of Google Analytics and how to update the tracker sheets to make it easier for my team to continue after I left.
+At the end of my internship, I **created a concise document** giving an overview of Google Analytics and how to update the tracker sheets to **make it easier for my team to continue after I left**.

 ### Website Contributions